michaelkamphausen/jsCalendar/readme.md

     {"days":{"names":{"min":["Sun","Mon","Tue","Wed","Thu","Fri","Sat"]}},"months":{"names":{"long":["January","February","March","April","May","June","July","August","September","October","November","December"]}}}

-It is possible to select a range of days between start and end date as well as selecting a single date.
+It is possible to select a range of days between start and end date as well as selecting a single date or even multiple dates.
 Range selection is default.
 To switch to single date selection, add the class name `jsSingleDate` to the jsCalendar HTML element before document ready.
+For multiple date selection, add the class name `jsMultipleDates` similar to the single date selection.

-You are notified when the user changes the selection by the custom events `startDateChanged` and `endDateChanged` on the jsCalender HTML element.
+On single and range date selection you are notified when the user changes the selection by the custom events `startDateChanged` and `endDateChanged` on the jsCalender HTML element.
 So the currently selected dates can be retrieved like this:

     $(".jsCalendar").bind("startDateChanged", function() {
         $(this).data("startdate");